Acen28/noname/README.md

 On first run, `config.yml` is generated automatically for ELF targets.
 Non-ELF targets or missing MCU memory regions may need manual edits.

+> **Note:** We have included all our test firmware samples in the `firmwares/` directory for your convenience.
+You can directly run them using the command above.
 ---

 ## Common environment variables